-- 5 Performance in terms of the fire resistance to be met by elements of structure, doors and other forms of construction is determined by reference to either: - a.
+- 8 Performance in terms of the fire resistance to be met by elements of structure, doors and other forms of construction is determined by reference to either: - a.
 (National tests) BS 476 Fire tests on building materials and structures, Parts 20-24: 1987, i.e. Part 20 Method for determination of the fire resistance of elements of construction (general principles), Part 21 Methods for determination of the fire resistance of loadbearing elements of construction, Part 22 Methods for determination of the fire resistance of non-loadbearing elements of construction, Part 23 Methods for determination of the contribution of components to the fire resistance of a structure and Part 24 Method for determination of the fire resistance of ventilation ducts (or to BS 476-8:1972 in respect of items tested or assessed prior to 1 January 1988); or - b.
 (European tests) Commission Decision 2000/367/EC of 3rd May 2000 implementing Council Directive 89/106/EEC as regards the classification of the resistance to fire performance of construction products, construction works and parts thereof.

-Note: The designation of xxxx is used for the year reference for standards that are not yet published.
-The latest version of any standard may be used provided that it continues to address the relevant requirements of the Regulations.
+Note: The latest version of any standard may be used provided that it continues to address the relevant requirements of the Regulations.

-All products are classified in accordance with BS EN 13501-2:2003, Fire classification of construction products and building elements - Classification using data from fire resistance tests (excluding products for use in ventilation systems).
+All products are classified in accordance with BS EN 13501-2:2007, Fire classification of construction products and building elements - Classification using data from fire resistance tests

+(excluding products for use in ventilation systems).